 We Buy Houses in Katy and we know how tough the foreclosure process can be.
-This article will try to help you understand the foreclosure process and selling your home in Katy TX, because it is an important part of navigating your own home foreclosure or avoiding it altogether.
+This article will try to help you understand the foreclosure process and selling your home in Texas because it is an important part of navigating your own home foreclosure or avoiding it altogether.

 In a nutshell – This is how banks or lenders can legally gain control of a property if a borrower stops making payments on it.